What Is General Litigation?

 Remember, both sides participate in discovery.
 Just as you can serve document requests or interrogatories on the other side, they can also send them to you.
 You must turn over all requested information or documents unless the request is too broad or burdensome.

-Your attorney can send a subpoena when you want documents from a third party.
-As an example, you might wish to see bank or cell phone records.
+When you want documents from a third party, your attorney can send a subpoena.
+As an example, you might want bank records or cell phone records.

 What Is a Good Litigation Outcome?